margollo/margollo.github.io/_pages/about.md

 My main interest lies in understanding group rings and how their structure is connected to the group used to define them.
 To do that I use mostly group theory and representation theory (ordinary, modular, p-adic and integral), but also some algebraic combinatorics, ring theory, cohomology and computer algebra.

-<cite>News:</cite> Together with Geoffrey Janssens, Martina Lanini and Mima Stanojkovski we are organizing the conference [Groups and their actions: algebraic, geometric and combinatorial aspects](https://gaagc24.github.io/) in the beutiful town of Levico Terme.
+<u>News: </u>Together with Geoffrey Janssens, Martina Lanini and Mima Stanojkovski we are organizing the conference [Groups and their actions: algebraic, geometric and combinatorial aspects](https://gaagc24.github.io/) in the beutiful town of Levico Terme.
 Please have a look and if you want to learn about knew objects groups act on or deepen your understanding of actions know about already, consider coming.